Aita Mari

-The Aita Mari is a ship of the Maydayterraneo maritime rescue project, launched by Salvamento Marítimo Humanitario (SMH, Humanitarian Maritime Rescue) in 2017, in view of the European migrant crisis in the Central Mediterranean.
+The Aita Mari is a ship of the Maydayterraneo(sic) maritime rescue project, launched by Salvamento Marítimo Humanitario (SMH, Humanitarian Maritime Rescue) in 2017, in view of the European migrant crisis in the Central Mediterranean.
 SMH, a non-governmental organization, refurbished the Stella Maris Beria (an old tuna fishing boat) to rescue people from the waters of the Mediterranean.

 The project has saved the lives of dozens of migrants in the Mediterranean, as well as the lives of some fishermen.
 Sometimes it did so despite clashes with governments.

 The ship was named after a sailor from Zumaia, Aita Mari (1809–1866) who is particularly celebrated for the rescue of 3 sailors from the boat San Jose in 1861, and who died at sea in another attempted rescue.

+The ship was built in 2002; it is 32 meters long with a gross tonnage of 161 tons.

+Example rescues

+In February 2021 the ship rescued 102 persons from a boat near Malta.
+A further 46 from a second vessel heading towards Europe could not be embarked, but were provided with assistance.

+In July 2024, during what was described as its thirteenth mission, the Aita Mari rescued 34 people.

+The ship and its work can be followed on the Vessel Tracker website.